UAlbertaALTLab/Lacombe/README.md

 From [the documentation](https://tesseract-ocr.github.io/tessdoc/ImproveQuality.html#dictionaries-word-lists-and-patterns):

 > If you know you will only encounter a subset of the characters available in the language, such as only digits, you can use the `tessedit_char_whitelist` configuration variable.
 See the FAQ for an example.

+The characters used in the gold standard are:

+`!()+,-.0123456789:;ABCDEGHIJKLMNOPRSTUVWYabcdefghijklmnopqrstuvwxyz«ÂÉÊÎàâäçèéêîïôùûœ’`

 ## OCR Results